-The VET Furnishing Project designed and developed a careers programme that will enable employers and educationalists to identify and recruit those budding students with an interest in and flair for furniture related craft.
+The VET Furnishing Project designed and developed a careers programme, funded by Erasmus+ that will enable employers and educationalists to identify and recruit those budding students with an interest in and flair for furniture related craft.
 Working with employers, the project created a range of role specific professional skills standards, building on the best practice of the UK, and developed appropriate curriculum.

 Finally, there was an emphasis on building the capacity and capability of the teachers, trainers and career advisors to ensure that learner journey developed the competence that so desired by employers.

 GSL CEO, Jonathan Ledger commented: